 Like we said, our basic mountain National Park road trip itinerary is ideally done in 12-17 days.
 Everybody has time restraints though, and depending on the time of year, less time may be needed.
-We’ll share the other part of our epic #2TDgoparks2016 road trip, the coast with National Parks, beaches and lighthouses, in another itinerary article.
+If you’re interested in doing a a road trip through the West Coast parks and historic towns and lighthouses, check out our other NPS coastal road trip itinerary article.
 It’s all doable as one huge trip, but in the light of family travel and not wearing anybody too thin, splitting the trip up is ideal to be able to get enough time in each National Park.

 Pin this itinerary!